 On January 2nd, (a Thursday) after offices reopened and things got back to normal with the new year, my mom took me to her eye doctor for a checkup.
 He ended up sending me for a CT scan and later announced to us that it wasn’t a tumor.
 What?
-This was completely not something we were expecting to hear as we didn’t’ even realize he suspected something of that nature.
-He then proceeded to refer me to a neuroopthamologist at the University of Utah Medical Center.
+His comment was completely unexpected as we didn’t’ even realize he suspected something of that nature.
+He then proceeded to refer me to a neuro-ophthalmologist at the University of Utah Medical Center.
 I had another couple of checkups that afternoon there, an MRI, spinal tap, and was admitted to the hospital that evening.
 I was diagnosed with a condition called Pseudo Tumor Cerebri which basically means false tumor on the brain.
-Apparently I had a spinal fluid build up that was causing the pressure headaches and effecting my vision.
+Apparently, I had a spinal fluid build up that was causing the pressure headaches and affecting my vision.
 Over the next three days, I had four spinal taps and countless examinations.
 As you may imagine, this was quite a shock and a bit of a whirlwind of activity and emotions for me and my family.

 On February 7th, I was admitted for surgery again to have a spinal shunt implanted that would hopefully help drain the fluid more and prevent this from happening again.
 I continued to see my doctor weekly for monitoring.
 My vision remained the same and never improved.
 I was in seventh grade at the time and had been out of school since the middle of December.
 Throughout the ordeal, I just kept thinking that things would get better and my eyes just needed to heal.
 I was ready to go back to school and back to my normal life.